 However if not then working out how much time to allow between connection flight s can be a big gamble causing untold stress or a slightly more predictable wait.

 How much time do you need for a connection in Palma airport?
 How much should you allow?

 Usually when purchasing a ticket from an airline with a connection, the airline will allow ample time for passengers to be able to board it.

-However when booking your flights independent of each other the decision of how much time to leave in between flights is up to you although dependent on flight schedules.
+However, when booking your flights independent of each other the decision of how much time to leave in between flights is up to you, although dependent on flight schedules.

-When the connection is at Palma airport the first concern is working out how much time you will reasonably need to make it onto the connection flight.
+When the connection is at Palma airport the first concern is working out how much time you will reasonably need to make it onto the connecting flight.
 A few factors come into play at Palma Airport.

 At Palma airport this is far more likely in the high summer season.
 A lot of flights don’t always land on the scheduled time or will make an unscheduled change.

 The dilemma is how much time reasonably to allow as a buffer to compensate for this.

 The loss of the second flight in the summer season will be very expensive in time and money as alternative flights are full.

 Because Palma airport is very large often passengers arrive and are instantly lost in a busy maze of corridors and boarding gates.